×

 We have got two types of objects in Ruby:

 Ruby has a rich set of libraries for increasing the efficiency of programming.
 Built-in objects come from those pre-defined libraries.
-They are available to the application programmers and they can use it as per the requirement of their code.
+They are available to application programmers, and they can use them as per the requirement of their code.

 Custom objects are created by the application programmers according to the demand of their program before their usage in the code.